Pet Weight Check

 How can owners know whether their dog or cat is overweight or obese?

 First, you should be able to easily feel – and count – your dog’s ribs when you lightly run your fingers across the side.

 Next, when you look down on your pet from above, you should see an hourglass figure or an indentation near the midsection.
-If your pet looks like a blimp from above, it’s packing on extra pounds.
+If your pet looks like a blimp from above, it’s probably overweight or has obesity.

 Finally, when you observe your pet from the side as it stands, you should see a slight tuck or upward slope of the tummy.
 If the abdomen hangs low and drags near the ground (a condition in cats Dr. Ward calls “Swiffer cats”), that indicates the most dangerous and biologically active form of fat, abdominal fat, is present.

 The 5 Biggest Questions you Must Ask about Pet Obesity: How to check, what to feed, and how to exercise

 Dr. Ernie Ward

 I hate to tell you this, but for the past 25 years I’ve been diagnosing a lot of pets with obesity.
 Part of the reason is due to the fact that I’m a veterinarian whose area of interest is obesity; the other part is that pet obesity is becoming more prevalent.
 This is an incredibly important issue because pets with obesity are at increased risk for developing serious weight related disorders such as diabetes, arthritis, high blood pressure, kidney disease, cancer, and more.
 We must do better.

 To help you better care for your dog or cat, I’d like to share the top five questions you need to ask your veterinarian to keep your pet healthy.
 They’re simple, won’t embarrass you, and just may save a pet’s life.